TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 **With wealth comes health?**

-We now go forward to 2021 where mortality death rate
+Moving forward to 2021 where infant mortality death rate is relatively insignificant for developed countries, we aim to find factors which seperate the countries with the highest life expectancy from the rest.
+We start by looking at the correlation between life expectancy, health expendure and GDP per capita.

 ![life_ex_health_ex_gdp](/life_ex_health_ex_gdp.jpg)

-We see that the data resembles that of an logistic function.
+In both cases there is a strong trend.
+However, we also see that the data resembles that of an logistic function.
+And even a logistic function doesn't quite encaptulate the countries with the very largest wealth.
+This indicates that a country can only get so far (given the current technology) by spending money on health care.
+Here we also highlighted Japan and some other countries which are comparable to Japan in population size and development.

 (Plot of your expected age given your current age and country of residence for 1960 and 2020)